jojozhuang/jojozhuang.github.io/_posts/2016-03-25-Tricks-in-Java.md

 > This blog records some tricky cases when using Java.

-## 1. Overflow when assigning Integer value.
+## 1. Overflow when assigning Integer value
 As we all know, the range of Integer in java is from -2147483648(-2^31) to 2147483647(2^31 - 1).
 And we use constant Integer.MIN_VALUE to represent -2147483648, and Integer.MAX_VALUE to represent 2147483647.
 When trying to increment the max value or decrement the min value, overflow occurs.
 That is

 ```java